bhf/aeron-cache/README.md

 *__Written and designed without LLMs or AI Agents.__*

 A key value store built using Aeron, Agrona and SBE.
-RAFT clustered by default.
+RAFT clustered and fast by default.
 UI with NextJS, Shadcn and Tailwind.
 Includes HTTP, WS and SSE interfaces with support for multi-cache joins over WS and SSE.
 Prometheus+cAdvisor and tracing with Jaeger+OTEL.
 Containerized and deployable with ```docker compose``` or on Kubernetes via ```helm``` or ```kubectl```.